 Collegiate relationships and the construction of the ‘ideal worker’

 The existence of a WPA draws attention to disabled people as ‘other’ in organisational contexts and challenges the construction of the independent ‘ideal worker’.
 There are some parallels to the situation faced by Deaf people and sign language interpreters.
 Where interpreters are viewed by others in the workplace as a colleague, this can facilitate smooth working relationships, but risks role boundary tensions (Dickinson and Turner 2014).
 Acknowledgement of the interpreter’s active role in facilitating communication has challenged the traditional model of their invisibility, but can also result in attention being drawn to the Deaf person, who may not wish to stand out (Angelelli 2002).
-The core interpreter role to facilitate communication does create a different workplace dynamic to that of a disabled person and their WPA, if an interpreter is not present informal interactions between a Deaf person and their colleagues may be missing (Young, Oram and Napier 2019).
+The core interpreter role to facilitate communication does create a different workplace dynamic to that of a disabled person and their WPA: if an interpreter is not present, informal interactions between a Deaf person and their colleagues may be missing (Young, Oram and Napier 2019).
 The focus of the WPA on practical tasks carries the different risk that colleagues will incorrectly perceive that the disabled person is not fully responsible for their own job and therefore not fulfilling the ideal of an independent worker.

 These relationships do not exist in a vacuum.
 Christensen (2012) identified how context can influence the relationships formed between disabled people and their PAs.
 The workplace setting may also affect these relationships, for example expectations on the disabled person to perform the independent ‘ideal worker’ role may encourage ‘staff’-style assistance relationships with clear boundaries in order to conform to the pressure placed upon disabled people to be ‘a suitable user of a PA’ (Bonfils and Askheim 2014).
 In practice, disabled people use a range of WPA management strategies, with those reflecting a more collegiate relationship representing a challenge to the normative construction of the ‘ideal worker’.
-It follows that where these more collegiate relationships are present, there is a risk of others in the workplace framing the disabled person through the lens of deficit and in opposition to the ideal worker’ - assuming that they require extra help from their WPA - rather than perceiving the disabled person as deploying an active management strategy of their WPA.
+It follows that where these more collegiate relationships are present, there is a risk of others in the workplace framing the disabled person through the lens of deficit and in opposition to the ‘ideal worker’ - assuming that they require extra help from their WPA - rather than perceiving the disabled person as deploying an active management strategy of their WPA.
 Our findings suggest that this could be helpfully reframed through a better understanding of the WPA role and recognition of the place WPAs occupy within organisations.
 Greater awareness of the dynamics of these relationships could create the conditions whereby disabled people can confidently deploy a range of management styles minimising the potential for othering and comparisons with the ‘ideal worker’.

 Implications for organisations: Recognition of the WPA in the organisation